I walked into my bosses office and shut the door behind me.

 I’m talking about failing so many times that I lose track.

-I barely saw any website traffic.
+I barely saw any blog traffic.

 At this point, I decided that I needed to try something else.

-So, I created a niche website.
+So, I created a niche blog.

 And this is when things got really interesting…